-Credit to to Eric Helms for idea of organising things as a pyramid and his permission to use it here.
+Credit to to Eric Helms for the idea of organizing things as a pyramid and his permission to use it here.

 There is a very clear order of priority when setting up your diet.
 If you don’t understand it, at best you’ll just be wasting money, at worst your time and effort as well.